theupshift/chrdev/posts/2019-04-04-How-to-fix-Ansible-error-The-task-includes-an-option-with-an-undefined-variable.md

 ---
-title: How to fix Ansible error "The task includes an option with an undefined variable"
+title: How to fix Ansible error about "undefined variable"
 layout: post.njk
 tags: post
 date: 2019-04-04